rust-lang/book/nostarch/chapter20.md

 Listing 20-27: A `match` with an arm that ends in `continue`

 At the time, we skipped over some details in this code.
-In “The `match` Control Flow Construct” in
-Chapter 6, we discussed that `match` arms must all return the same type.
+In “The `match` Control Flow Construct” section in Chapter 6, we discussed that `match` arms must all return the same type.
 So, for example, the following code doesn’t work:

 ```
     let guess = match guess.trim().parse() {